GluuFederation/docs-ce-prod/3.1.3/source/authn-guide/passport.md

     }));
 ```

-scope value can be set from the strategy itself if the strategy supports that
+The scope value can be set from the strategy itself if the strategy supports that,
 or you can set the scope value here too.

-The callbackResponse method return the control to Gluu server and
+The callbackResponse method returns the control to the Gluu Server, and the
-user is been enrolled in the system.
+user has been enrolled in the system.

 ###  Call method to configure the strategy

-In this step we are going to call the setCredentials method of the
+In this step, we are going to call the setCredentials method of the
 strategy that we have created.

 Go to the file server/auth/configureStrategies.js and require the strategy that we have created.